 The Hermitage’s Treasures in St Petersburg

-You will find the art treasures in over 6 massive buildings that run along the Neva River.
+You will find art treasures in over 6 massive buildings that run along the Neva River.
 The most important one being the Winter Palace of Peter the Great.
-This was once the official residents of the Russian Monarchs from 1732-1917.
+This one was once the official residents of the Russian Monarchs from 1732-1917.
 I think it is the most recognizable facade of the State Hermitage Museum system.
 Art lovers, history buffs, and visitors who want to dig into world culture will be fascinated with a visit to the Hermitage.

-But I have story to tell you…
+But I have a story to tell you…

 The Evacuation of the Hermitage in St Petersburg